-Before we look at the Methuen and Yale English Monarchs series books, a brief stop at the earliest times of recorded British history is in order.
-Although the earliest series book is Æthelstan, there are a few books issued by the series publishers worth considering as a prelude to reading about the Anglo-Saxon kings.
+Before we look at the Methuen and Yale English Monarchs series books, a brief stop at the earliest times of recorded British history is in order, while staying withing the publications of Methuen or Yale.
+Although chronologically the earliest series book is Æthelstan, there are a few books issued by the series publishers worth considering as a prelude to reading about the Anglo-Saxon kings.

 Three books, which we will visit in turn, will be of interest to those keen to read about these early eras.
 Each book is published by either Methuen or Yale and to this day stand as the sole representatives from either publisher which can claim to be similar in approach to a series book, although obviously not as in-depth or analytical.